 Geriatrics is holistic in nature.
 It considers the aging adult as a whole person, not a collection of symptoms or complaints.
 Geriatric practitioners know that senior health depends on a wide range of physical, emotional, social and financial factors.
 Geriatric medical assistants contribute to patient wellness by helping with all of those things, but it takes a special touch.

-Senior patients have challenges that require medical assistants to adjust their techniques.
+Geriatric patients have challenges that require medical assistants to adjust their techniques.
 For example, maintaining a neat and comfortable waiting area isn’t enough.
-Many elderly patients have mobility issues that require adaptive equipment, so spaces must allow for the safe movement of wheelchairs, walkers and canes.
+Many geriatric patients have mobility issues that require adaptive equipment, so spaces must allow for the safe movement of wheelchairs, walkers and canes.

 Checking in younger patients is quick, but older adults with sensory or cognitive impairments may need extra attention.
 From keeping things quiet so seniors can hear, to offering patient education materials in large print, geriatric care involves constant adaptation to the needs of a very diverse patient population.